Davidweinp/Data-Science-Mining-Stack-Exchange/README.md

 # Data-Science-Mining-Stack-Exchange

-In this project, you we collected data from Arqade questions on StackExchange Q&A sites.
+In this project, we collected data from Arqade questions on StackExchange Q&A sites.

 1. Downloaded 1,000 most recent (“newest”) questions.